Design, Optimization, and Evaluation of Resveratrol Based Nanostructured Lipid Carriers for Enhanced Antidiabetic Efficacy

 Abstract

-Method: Resveratrol-loaded NLCs were prepared by the high-speed homogenization method using varying concentrations of solid lipids, liquid lipids, and surfactants.
-The formulations were characterized for particle size, zeta potential, drug loading, and entrapment efficiency.
-FTIR and DSC analyses were performed to assess drug–excipient compatibility, while TEM was used to study particle morphology.
-In vitro release studies were conducted to evaluate controlled drug release behavior.
+Method: Resveratrol-loaded NLCs were prepared by the high-speed homogenization method using varying concentrations of lipids, and surfactants.
+The formulations were characterized for particle size, zeta potential, drug content, and entrapment efficiency.
+FTIR and DSC analysis were performed to assess drug–excipient compatibility.
+In vitro drug release(diffusion)studies were conducted to evaluate drug release behavior.

 Result: FTIR and DSC studies confirmed the absence of drug–excipient incompatibility.
-The optimized formulation (RF4) showed a particle size of 196.2 nm, drug content of 95.21%, and entrapment efficiency of 95.38%.
-TEM images revealed smooth, spherical nanoparticles.
-The in vitro release profile indicated controlled drug release, and stability studies confirmed excellent physical stability under accelerated conditions.
+The optimized formulation (RF4) showed a particle size of 196.2nm, drug content of 97.26%,and entrapment efficiency of 94.29%.The in vitro drug release profile indicated sustained drug release, and stability studies confirmed excellent physical stability as per ICH guidelines.

 Downloads